-The team working on “Archives and Interculturality” aim at understanding contemporary philosophy through the study of its manuscripts and archives.
+The team working on “Archives and Interculturality” aims at understanding contemporary philosophy through the study of its manuscripts and archives.
 What is the part played by writing in the conceptual creative process?
-Such approach allows to grasp the existential and historical anchoring of the wide set of thought practices understood as “philosophy,” and thus to better apprehend its texts and ideas, along with its embeddedness in the cultural backgrounds that shaped it.
+Such approach allows to grasp the existential and historical anchoring of the wide set of thought practices understood as “philosophy,” and thus to better comprehend its texts and ideas, along with its embeddedness in the cultural backgrounds that shaped it.

 Whereas philosophy is usually conceived of as sheer “abstraction,” the study of manuscripts engenders a dynamic, diachronic and genetic, approach of the writing of its texts, understood as the material traces of as many exchange and sharing practices.
 Philosophy is written so to put one’s thoughts into words.
 Which means choosing forms, genres, and literary strategies, which turn out to articulate the epistemic limits, ambitions and self-images ascribed to itself by conceptual research in its contemporary history.